 -

-Define clear, measurable acceptance criteria that describe what successful completion of the feature looks like.
+Document the Acceptance Criteria: Define clear and measurable acceptance criteria that describe what successful completion of the feature looks like.
 Each criterion should be specific, testable, and aligned with business objectives and user needs.
-Document these criteria in a central location (e.g., requirements document, ticket, or feature brief) to ensure shared understanding across teams. -
+Document these criteria in a central location (e.g., requirements document, ticket, or feature brief) to ensure shared understanding across teams.

 Obtain Approval of Acceptance Criteria